AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 8b.
 Connection-based inspection
 #################################

-connection-based inspection is available from Release 6.3 and later.
+Connection-based inspection is available from Release 6.3 and later.
 Connection-based inspection allows you to inspect traffic going across a specific pair of Security Domains.
 For example, Domain A has connection policy to Domain B and Domain C, you can specify to inspect traffic between Domain A and Domain B, but not Domain A and Domain C. This inspection mode reduces the amount of traffic being inspected and reduces the instances size requirements on both FireNet gateways and firewalls.